Quasimorphisms on nonorientable surface diffeomorphism groups: Preliminaries

 \subsection{Curve graph}

+A graph $\Gamma=(V,E)$ consists of a set of \emph{vertices} $V$ and a set of \emph{edges} $E$, where each edge is an unordered pair of vertices.
+A graph $\Gamma$ is \emph{connected} if any two vertices can be joined by a path of edges (i.e., for every $v,w \in V$, there exist edges $\{v_0,v_1\}, \{v_1,v_2\}, \dots, \{ v_{n-1}, v_n \}$ such that $v_0=v$ and $v_n=w$).
+We can regard a connected graph as a metric space, and furthermore as a geodesic space, by assigning length 1 to each edge.

-A simple closed curve $c$ on $F$ is {\it essential} if $c$ does not bound a disk, a disk with one marked point, or a M\"obius band, and it is not isotopic to a boundary component of $F$.
-The {\it curve graph} $\mathcal{C}(F)$ of $F$ is the simplicial graph whose vertex set consists of the isotopy classes of all essential simple closed curves on $F$ and whose edge set consists of all non-ordered pairs of isotopy classes of essential simple closed curves which can be represented disjointly.
-We define a {\it nonseparating curve graph} $\mathcal{NC}(F)$ of $F$ as the full subgraph of $\mathcal{C}(F)$ consists of the nonseparating curves on $F$.
+A simple closed curve $c$ on $F$ is {\it essential} if either of the following holds: \begin{itemize} \item $c$ is nonseparating. \item $c$ is separating, does not bound a disk, a disk with one marked point, or a M\"obius band, and is not isotopic to a boundary component of $F$. \end{itemize} The {\it curve graph} $\mathcal{C}(F)$ of $F$ is the graph whose vertices are isotopy classes of essential simple closed curves on $N$.
+Two vertices are connected by an edge if the corresponding curves can be realized disjointly.
+The {\it nonseparating curve graph} $\mathcal{NC}(F)$ of $F$ is the full subgraph of $\mathcal{C}(F)$ consisting of vertices represented by nonseparating curves.

 The {\it geometric intersection number} $i(c_{1},c_{2})$ between simple closed curves $c_{1}$ and $c_{2}$ on $F$ is defined to be the number of intersection points between $c_{1}$ and $c_{2}$.
-We also denote by $i(c_{1},c_{2})$ the geometric intersection number between the isotopy classes $c_{1}$ and $c_{2}$ of simple closed curves on $F$, that is, the minimal number of intersection points between a representative curve in the class $c_{1}$ and a representative curve in the class $c_{2}$.
-Two curves $c_{1}$ and $c_{2}$ in $F$ are in {\it minimal position} if the number of intersections of $c_{1}$ and $c_{2}$ is minimal in the isotopy classes of $c_{1}$ and $c_{2}$.
+For a curve $c$ on $F$, we denote by $[c]_{F}$ the homotopy class of $c$ in $F$.
+Then we also denote by $i([c_{1}]_{F},[c_{2}]_{F})$ the {\it geometric intersection number} between the isotopy classes $c_{1}$ and $c_{2}$ of simple closed curves on $F$, that is, the minimal number of intersection points between a representative curve in the class of $c_{1}$ and a representative curve in the class of $c_{2}$.
+Two simple closed curves $c_{1}$ and $c_{2}$ in $F$ are in {\it minimal position} if the number of intersections of $c_{1}$ and $c_{2}$ is minimal in the isotopy classes of $c_{1}$ and $c_{2}$.
 Note that two essential simple closed curves are in minimal position in $F$ if and only if they do not bound a bigon on $F$ (see~\cite[Proposition 2.1]{Stukow17} for nonorientable surfaces).
-Slightly abusing the notation, we consider vertices of curve graphs as the essential simple closed curves on $N$ which are in minimal position.
-Furthermore, so long as it does not cause confusion, we might say curves as essential simple closed curves on $F$.
-We define the distances $d_{\mathcal{C}}(\cdot, \cdot)$ on $\mathcal{C}(N)$ by the minimal lengths of edge-paths connecting two vertices.
-Thus, we consider $\mathcal{C}(N)$, as a geodesic space.

-The Gromov hyperbolicity of metric spaces is defined as follows: \begin{definition} Let $(X,d)$ be a metric space.
-For points $x$, $y$, $w$ of $(X,d)$, the Gromov product is defined to be